Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

 using Azure.Identity;

 const string endpoint = "http://localhost:3000";
-var credential = new AzureKeyCredential(/*..*/);
+var credential = new AzureKeyCredential(/*SERVICE-API-KEY*/);
 var client = new PetsClient(endpoint, credential);
 ```

 ## 2. Create and Send a Request

-Protocol methods need a JSON object of the shape required by the service in question.
+Protocol methods need a JSON object of the shape required by the schema of the service.

 See the specific service documentation for details, but as an example: